kali-mane/A-simple-explanation-of-Neural-Networks/README.md

 For eg., if this model has a task of classifying if this image is an image of a cat or a dog, then the output layer would have two units representing two possible outputs cats and dogs.
 If we add image of another animal say parrot, and we want our model to classify our image based being it of a cat or dog or parrot, as such our output layer will have three units representing each of the three possible image types.

+Just to add, the value of weights can be negative too.
+Also the output of the activation function can be negative if Tanh is used as an activation function to transform the result.

 This is how layers in a neural network function in general.